Dick Blaker: War service

-Blaker served in the Royal West Kents and the Rifle Brigade during World War I. He enlisted under the Derby scheme in December 1915 aged 36, entering the Army Reserve as a Private before being posted to 10th Battalion the Royal West Kents in March 1916.
-He was promoted first to Lance Corporal and then to Lance Sergeant before being admitted to Officer Cadet School in July 1916 at Gailes in Ayrshire.
+Blaker served in the Royal West Kents and the Rifle Brigade during World War I. He enlisted under the Derby scheme in December 1915, aged 36, entering the Army Reserve as a private before being posted to the 10th Battalion of the Royal West Kents in March 1916.
+He was promoted first to lance corporal and then to lance sergeant before being admitted to Officer Cadet School in July 1916 at Gailes in Ayrshire.
 After training he was commissioned as a 2nd Lieutenant in the Rifle Brigade but immediately fell ill with pneumonia.

-The illness kept Blaker in Britain until September 1918 when he was posted to France to join the 13th Battalion Rifle Brigade, having been promoted to lieutenant in May of the same year.
+The illness kept Blaker in Britain until September 1918, when he was posted to France to join the 13th Battalion Rifle Brigade, having been promoted to lieutenant in May of the same year.
 He served on the front line in the final stages of the war, taking part in the crossing of the St Quentin Canal in the Hundred Days Offensive.
 His unit then took part in attacks around Louvignies near Cambrai on 4 November 1918, advancing across a railway line and into a series of defended positions in orchards.
-Blaker went ahead of his platoon and single-handedly captured German two machine gun teams and a group of 30 other Germans.
-He won the Military Cross for his actions "for most conspicuous courage and good work".
+Blaker went ahead of his platoon and single-handedly captured two German machine-gun teams and a group of 30 other Germans.
+He won the Military Cross for his actions, "for most conspicuous courage and good work".

-Blaker's unit moved into reserve following the attack and he did not see more front-line service during the war.
+Blaker's unit moved into reserve following the attack, and he did not see more front-line service during the war.
 He was demobilised in February 1919 and resigned his commission in January 1920.

 Personal and professional life

 Blaker joined the Civil Service in April 1908 as a clerk in the Chancery Registrar's office in the Law Courts, a move which brought his first-class cricket career with Kent to an end.
-In August of the same year he married Mary Godby.
+In August of the same year, he married Mary Godby.
 The couple had three children.
 Their twin daughters, Joan and Barbara, were key figures in the development of the Kent Women cricket team; both were awarded posthumous county caps by Kent in 2020.
-Barbara was selected for the England Women's side to tour Australia in 1939/40, a tour which was cancelled due to the outbreak of the Second World War.
+Barbara was selected for the England Women's team to tour Australia in 1939/40, but the tour was cancelled after the outbreak of World War II.

-By 1911 Blaker had risen to be Principal Clerk in the same office.
-After being demobilised from the Army he returned to his career, eventually rising to become Principal Clerk at the Supreme Court of Judicature.
-He played golf regularly, serving as Club Captain of the Royal Courts Gold Association in the 1920s, and was involved in the formation of the Civil Service Cricket Association during the same period.
-He died in September 1950 at Eltham Hospital following an operation for peritonitis aged 71.
+By 1911 Blaker had risen to be principal clerk in the same office.
+After being demobilised from the army, he returned to his career, eventually rising to become principal clerk at the Supreme Court of Judicature.
+He played golf regularly, serving as Club Captain of the Royal Courts Golf Association in the 1920s, and was involved in the formation of the Civil Service Cricket Association during the same period.
+He died in September 1950 at Eltham Hospital following an operation for peritonitis, aged 71.